woocommerce/woocommerce-blocks/docs/releases/wordpress-update-testing-checklist.md

 If a new fix release is needed to deal with any compatibility problems, any patches, and the readme.txt update, should be cherry picked into the release branch and deployed.
 See [Releasing Updates](readme.md).

 If no changes are needed, and no fix releases are scheduled, you can use an SVN client to update the Stable Tag of the Blocks plugin in trunk (https://plugins.svn.wordpress.org/woo-gutenberg-products-block/trunk/).
 This will prevent the page on WordPress.org from warning users about incompatibilities.

+Instructions for updating specific files on SVN can be [found in this doc](readme.md#appendix-updating-a-specific-file-on-wporg).